-The Computer Networking & Systems Administration (CNS) program prepares technicians to build, manage and maintain communication systems through a variety of associate degrees and certifications.
-Through classroom instruction and hands-on training, students learn everything from client and server operating systems to Cisco equipment, Linux and much more.
-The two-year CNS program includes classroom and laboratory instruction that focuses on building extensive experience in Microsoft and System Administration, and you can choose the overall CNS program, or a CISCO specialization.
-For quicker entry into the industry, certificates in Computer Networking & Systems and Computer Tech Support also offered.
+The Computer Networking & Systems Administration (CNS) program prepares technicians to build, manage, and maintain communication systems through an associate degree while preparing to achieve additional industry certifications from CompTIA and Cisco.

+Through classroom instruction and hands-on training, students learn everything from Microsoft and Linux client and server operating systems to Cisco equipment, virtualization, introduction to cloud deployment, and more.
+The two-year CNS program includes classroom and laboratory instruction that focuses on building extensive experience in Microsoft and System Administration as well as Cisco Certification.

-Computer Networking & Systems Administration is offered at the Abilene, Brownwood, Marshall, North Texas, Waco and Williamson County campuses.
+Computer Networking & Systems Administration is offered at the Abilene, Brownwood, Marshall, North Texas and Waco campuses.